hbroek/reken/documentation/developer-guide/chapter-5.md

 3. When the URL hash matches a defined route, the associated content will be displayed, and other content will be hidden.

 Reken can also be configured to create parameterized routes.
-This is useful for data drive pages such as the details page based on a ID.
+This is useful for data-driven pages such as the details page based on a ID.
 A parameterized route can be defined be preceding the route name with a `#`.
 Reken will then try to map the route name to a variable with the same name.

 **Parameterized Routing:**
 1. Define a route by specifying a URL hash precided by a `#` in the `data-route` attribute.